 I’ve decided that I will try to do a PhD

 Great portion of my life right now revolves around my Psychology Master’s degree.
 After several conversations with my research supervisor, I’ve decided that I should probably attempt to do a PhD in the future.
-A key word being *try* as getting PhD funding is extremely difficult.
-I think that my strengths lie in research and science – reading things, exploring, testing new ideas and developing concepts to explain phenomenon.
+A keyword being *try* as getting PhD funding is extremely difficult.
+I think that my strengths lie in research and science – reading things, exploring, testing new ideas and developing concepts.

 I want to contribute in making the world a better place, somehow.
 I don’t want to waste my time doing meaningless 9-5 activities.
 Who knows whether I will get an opportunity to do a PhD but like they say – you’ll never know unless you try.
 Maybe I'm just being an idealist but who cares.